lyy005/bee_gut_bacteria/README.md

 # Species formation of gut-restricted bacteria in social bees

 This document is a walkthrough of the methods and code for comparative analysis of the bee gut restricted bacteria, *Gilliamella* and *Snodgrassella* genomes.
 In the paper, we (1) annotated the genomes; (2) performed ortholog assignment and constructed phylogenetic trees; (3) measured gene flow based on PopCOGenT, and (4) performed functional enrichment analysis using anvi'o.
-Genomes and results of major steps are available on Zenodo:
+Genomes and results of major steps are available on Zenodo: https://doi.org/10.5281/zenodo.5209528

 ## 1 - Gene Annotation

 ### 1.1 - Annotation using anvi'o db

-    # Genomes can be download from Zenodo (XXX)
+    # Genomes can be download from Zenodo https://doi.org/10.5281/zenodo.5209528
     # Install anvio version 7
     # Make a list of genome names
     ls *.fna | perl -ne '@a=split/\./; print "$a[0]\n";' > fna.name.list